 Dr Will Malone, a US-based endocrinologist, posted a twitter thread on "Rapid Onset Gender Dysphoria" (ROGD) in early December.
 The thread was highly informative.
 We have compiled and edited this thread into blogpost format.

 The UK High Court has ruled that puberty blockers are experimental, are not "fully reversible", and lack evidence of benefit.
-The ruling confirms Professor Heneghan's view of puberty suppression as an “unregulated live experiment on children”, and signals the "beginning of the end" of a disturbing chapter in medical history in the UK.
-It is now only a matter of time before authorities halt the same unregulated experiment on New Zealand children.
+The ruling confirms Professor Heneghan's view of puberty suppression as an “unregulated live experiment on children”.

 Gonadotrophin-releasing hormone agonists (GnRHa) chemically castrate recipients and suppress puberty in adolescents.
 Clinicians in New Zealand use GnRHa to treat gender dysphoria in adolescents.